 We have all, at one time or another, experienced the inability to capture the beauty of a place.

-A reference item can help your viewers understand how that item relates to other things in your landscape photography.
+A reference item can help your viewers understand how an item relates to other things in your landscape scene.

-For instance, you can use human-made structures as a reference point for things in the landscape that are much larger than the structures.
+For instance, you can use man-made structures as a reference point for things in the landscape that are much larger than the structures.

 One example of this is photographing a small cabin next to a tall mountain.
 Including the cabin in your frame enables viewers to experience the enormity of the mountain by reference.